-Ragland said she began crying and then a haunting vision popped into her head: A young boy lying on his side with his eyes closed.
+Ragland began crying and then a haunting vision popped into her head: A young boy lying on his side with his eyes closed.

 The remains had been partially buried in a shallow grave under a tree more than 60 miles from Ragland’s Orange County home.

-Prosecutors on Friday charged the boy's 16-year-old half brother with murder.
+Authorities on Friday decided to charge the boy’s 16-year-old half-brother with murder.
 The teen is due in juvenile court on Monday, and prosecutors have requested a hearing to determine if he should be tried as an adult.

 The Associated Press is not naming the suspect because he is a juvenile.